1969 La Paz Lloyd Aéreo Boliviano Douglas DC-6 crash: Accident

 15500 ft, the plane crashed into a slope of Mount Choquetanga, 176 km (110 miles) southeast of La Paz, Bolivia.
 The wreckage was found after a three day search where it was also discovered that there were no survivors.

 Aircraft

 The Douglas DC-6B involved, CP-698 (msn 43273/191) was built in 1951 and was used by Lloyd Aéreo Boliviano from 1951 until its destruction in 1969.

 Aftermath

 The aircraft was destroyed in the crash killing all 74 people on board including the seventeen Bolivian football players.
-Their deaths let the event become known as The Viloco tragedy.
+Their deaths caused the event to become known as the Viloco tragedy.
 An investigation of the accident did not reveal any reason or clues as to why the plane crashed, although it was speculated that there was a possibility of controlled flight into terrain due to possible weather conditions and poor visibility.